Back Home > Cover Story > Solitary Lives > A Measure of the Problem

 Reluctance to engage

 Professor Benjamin Ho Mu-hsing, Assistant Professor of Nursing, has also found that it can be difficult to get lonely people to join qualitative studies and accept interventions.
-He has been working with data from more than 10,700 older adults in the 2018 China Health and Retirement Longitudinal Study, in which 28 per cent reported feeling lonely.
+He and a research team from the Hong Kong Polytechnic University have been working with data from more than 10,700 older adults in the 2018 China Health and Retirement Longitudinal Study, in which 28 per cent reported feeling lonely.

 “People who suffer from loneliness won’t usually come to an interview and share what they think, so it is frustrating,” he said.
 “We can only capture how people feel in the moment.
 We don’t have very concrete concepts or measures beyond things like a self-reporting loneliness scale.”